caarlos0/env/README.md

 ## Defaults from code

-You may define default value also in code, by initialising the config data before it's filled by env.Parse.
+You may define default value also in code, by initialising the config data before it's filled by `env.Parse`.
-Default values defined as struct tags, will overwrite existing values during Parse.
+Default values defined as struct tags will overwrite existing values during Parse.

 ```go
 package main